DiedrichsenLab/AnatSearchlight/README.md

 # AnatSearchlight
-This repository includes code to run a searchlight analysis on functional MRI data using python.
+This repository includes code to run anatomically informed searchlight analysis on functional MRI data using python.
 The pipeline includes two main steps:

 - define_searchlight.py: this script defines the searchlight sphere and saves the sphere indices in a .npy file?